Are you a student looking for an opportunity for training and experience in public health?

 - Students can complete valuable work products and introduce new ideas.

-The following links provide more information about the Internship Program:
+The following links provide more information about the Public Health Academic Placement Program:

-All applications, resumes, and other materials should be sent to the Public Health Internship Program Coordinator at the following mailing address:
+All applications, resumes, and other materials should be sent to the Academic Placement Coordinator at the following mailing address:

 6121 North Hanley Road